3rdparty/eventuals/README.md

 ### `Task`

 You can use a `Task` to type-erase your continuation or pipeline.
-Currently this performs dynamic heap allocation but in the future we'll likely provide a 'SizedTask' version that lets you specify the size such that you can type-erase without requiring dynamic heap allocation.
-Not however, that 'Task' requires a callable/lambda in order to delay the dynamic heap allocation until the task is started so that the current scheduler has a chance of optimizing the allocation based on the current execution resource being used (e.g., using the current execution resources' *local* memory resource).
+Currently this performs dynamic heap allocation but in the future we'll likely provide a `SizedTask` version that lets you specify the size such that you can type-erase without requiring dynamic heap allocation.
+Not however, that `Task` requires a callable/lambda in order to delay the dynamic heap allocation until the task is started so that the current scheduler has a chance of optimizing the allocation based on the current execution resource being used (e.g., using the current execution resources' *local* memory resource).

 ```cpp
 Task<string> task = []() { return Asynchronous(); };